startgridsrc/pgs4a/README.md

 1. Run `python ./android.py configure yourproject`, where you replace *yourproject* with the name of your own project folder.
 A json file will be added to your game folder, containing several properties of your app, for example the name and version.
 1. Connect your phone to your PC via USB.
 Make sure USB debugging is enabled (see developer options on your phone) as well as USB file transfer.
 1. Run `python ./android.py build yourproject release`.
 An APK should be created and installed on your phone.
 It will run your app immediately, in theory!
 1. If the app installs, but crashes immediately, use *adb logcat* to find out why.
 Navigate to *android-sdk/platform-tools* and run `./adb logcat`.
 Open your app, and when it crashes, press *Ctrl + C* to stop logging, and look for errors.
 For example, your project folder has to contain a file called *main.py*, so you may have to rename one of your files to that, and try again.
 Or you may want to change *java.target* to 1.7 in the file *\android-sdk\tools\ant\build.xml* to avoid javac warnings/errors.
+Tip: to filter Python-only logs, run `./adb logcat -s "python"`.

 The original instructions can be found [here](https://github.com/startgridsrc/rapt/blob/master/doc/android-packaging.rst).
 These are the original instructions which are old but detailed, and most of it is probably still fine.
 You'll find handy info on using the android module in Python, for example to make your game handle the back button, and detect app switching (so you know when to call your savegame function).